 Recently, a client shared with me her sleep challenges.
 As a young executive with a regional role that demanded frequent travel and long working hours (an all-too-familiar scenario in Hong Kong) she was surviving on 4-5 hours of interrupted sleep.
 After months of sleep-deprivation, she felt troubled by the impact on her work, personal energy, and quality of life.

-During our sessions, we determined that she poor sleep she experienced only occurred in Hong Kong.
+During our sessions, we determined that the poor sleep she experienced only occurred in Hong Kong.
 Having lived in other cities and traveled for work and pleasure, she recalled sleeping well, compared to how she slept here.
 We unearthed her emotional stress from living and working in a city that subjected her to a lifestyle entirely different to the one she had previously enjoyed.
 Her home, which should have been a peaceful haven, was too visually stimulating and noisy and added to her inability to sleep well.
 We designed a plan for her that included:

 After following the plan, the client reported a marked difference in her ability to fall and stay asleep.
 In turn, she felt better able to function and perform in her personal and professional life.